 AFM is also used to study adhesive properties and surface structure.
 An atomic force microscope has a variety of modes to collect information about a sample using contact mechanics.
 For living biological samples, two of the primary objectives are to obtain quantitative mechanical property values (e.g., elastic moduli, adhesive forces) as well as map surface height.
 These modes include tapping mode (also known as intermittent contact), which maintains a constant cantilever amplitude intermittently contacting the sample surface and contact mode, which raises or lowers the cantilever to maintain a constant deflection.49 Adhesion maps can be collected using force mapping on the AFM system.
 The cantilever indents the sample to a certain force and is then retracted.
 The force resisting retraction is measured by the detector to generate a force-displacement graph.
 The adhesion force is the maximum force measured during retraction.
 Surface morphology provides a detailed view of the sample on the micro- or nano-level.
 The cantilever completes a raster scan across the sample based on the indentation and deflection captured by the motion of the cantilever at each pixel, revealing micro- and nano-sized features.
 With AFM, the size of small features such as peptidoglycan structure,50 polymer chain alignment51, flagella,52 lamellipodia53, and filipodia54 can be measured.
 While AFM’s power lies in force-displacement curves and non-optical topological images, confocal microscopy offers detailed imaging of fluorescently labeled samples.

-Confocal laser scanning microscopy (CLSM) is a dominant technique for imaging live cells, fixed cells, and tissues.55-57 CLSM has been employed for biological imaging since its inception in 1955.58-59 While the working principle of confocal microscopes (i.e., the rejection of out of focus light through a pinhole) has remained largely the same, the technical implementation has become very diverse.56-58, 60 Confocal imaging can be implemented via multipoint scanning, as in a spinning disc system,61 point scanning of a single laser beam, as in line scanning,62 or imaging the point spread function with subsequent pixel reassignments via a multi-element detector.57 Recent advances that expand the utility of confocal imaging include laser scanning capability, high speed resonance scanning, and high sensitivity detectors.63-65 The advantage that all confocal systems have over widefield microscopes is the ability to perform optical sectioning in the z axis with greater detail, especially in thick samples.
+Confocal laser scanning microscopy (CLSM) is a dominant technique for imaging live cells, fixed cells, and tissues.55-57 CLSM has been employed for biological imaging since 1955 i.e., since its inception in 1955.58-59 While the working principle of confocal microscopes (i.e., the rejection of out of focus light through a pinhole) has remained largely the same, the technical implementation has become very diverse.56-58, 60 Confocal imaging can be implemented via multipoint scanning, as in a spinning disc system,61 point scanning of a single laser beam, as in line scanning,62 or imaging the point spread function with subsequent pixel reassignments via a multi-element detector.57 Recent advances that expand the utility of confocal imaging include laser scanning capability, high speed resonance scanning, and high sensitivity detectors.63-65 The advantage that all confocal systems have over widefield microscopes is the ability to perform optical sectioning in the z axis with greater detail, especially in thick samples.
 Widefield microscopes using camera-based detection collect light that is emitted from the focal plane and, simultaneously, light emitted from everywhere in the illumination path.
 By closing the pinhole, at the cost of reducing the signal, both the axial and lateral resolution can be increased.66 In CLSM, images are built up pixel by pixel through emission signal collection as an excitation laser is scanned across an x-y field of view.
 Collection of several x-y planes along the z axis of the sample can then be used to reconstruct the 3-dimensional architecture of the sample.57, 67 Confocal microscopy in conjunction with the introduction of fluorescent proteins, has revolutionized our understanding of cell biology.68 For example, it has become an essential tool in neuroscience.69 The CLSM is regularly used to observe cleared tissue, and to obtain comprehensive images of immune stained brain and neuronal network architecture.70 This application has resulted in new insights into synaptic contacts and communication among neurons and glial cells in the brain.71 From brain cells to vesicles, fluorescent staining protocols support inspection and capture of cell functions via confocal microscopy for advancements in therapeutic techniques.72-73